gerberlab/mitre/README.md

 heat map to explore high-probability detectors.
 It might look like a noiser version of the example linked above.

-For more details, see the user guide (docs/manual.pdf) and the text and supplementary note of the MITRE manuscript (reference below.)
+For more details, see the [user's manual](docs/manual.pdf) and the text and supplementary note of the MITRE manuscript (reference below.)

 ### References